eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 ```
 ### 3.2 Event Frequency and Stock Movement Analysis:

-Count the frequency of each event type and analyze how frequently different ESG events occur and their average impact on stock price.
+Count the frequency of each event type and analyze how frequently different events occur and their average impact on stock price.
 You could further analyze whether a higher frequency of social events leads to more sustained stock price changes.

 ``` scala